-

 Equity cures are quite heavily negotiated.
 An equity cure gives the sponsor the ability to “cure” a financial covenant breach by injecting additional funds into the borrower.
 Clearly borrowers and sponsors like to have the flexibility to cure financial covenants breaches as often as necessary.
 Lenders will want to ensure that equity cures are not used excessively and in particular are not used in consecutive test periods.
 We note that one of the main reasons for having financial covenants is to give lenders the ability to accelerate the facility long before the borrower becomes unable to service debt.
 Allowing sponsors to cure financial covenants in consecutive periods essentially takes away from that lender discretion to accelerate if there are clear signs that the borrower is in financial trouble.
 Lenders must also consider that there can be quite a lag until financial covenants can be tested by reference to the audited financials – it is not uncommon in the UAE that borrowers get 180 days after the end of a financial year to produce audited financial statements.
 If you add consecutive equity cures, the problem compounds and lenders may find that their right to accelerate the facility is only triggered once the company is in deep financial troubles.
 There is usually an overall limit to the amount of cures which can be exercised during the tenor of the facility.
 Another contentious point on the equity cure is on what basis are financial covenants recalculated once the funds are injected into the borrower (usually by way of subordinated new shareholder loans).
 Borrowers have typically argued that the new cash injection should be added to the EBITDA side of the leverage ratio.
 Lenders, on the other hand, will want the new shareholder injections to be applied to reduce debt.

 Another point of contention between lenders and borrowers is the transfer provisions.
 Borrowers in the region like to rely on personal relationships developed with their lenders.
 Their view is that their relationship bakers or private lending connections will always make an effort to extend maturities in the event that the borrower runs into financial difficulties which is why they want to know that the lender will not sell down the debt.
 Similarly, reaching an agreement on a restructuring with distress debt funds purchasing debt in the secondary markets will typically be more difficult than with local banks and financial institutions.
-On the other hand lenders tend to assure borrowers that they do not intend to sell down or transfer their participations in the loan, whilst at the same time insisting on an unrestricted ability to do so.
-Borrower are often also concerned about confidentiality and competitors purchasing debt in the secondary markets in order to benefit from the information covenants in favour of the syndicate banks.
+On the other hand, lenders tend to assure borrowers that they do not intend to sell down or transfer their participations in the loan, whilst at the same time insisting on an unrestricted ability to do so.
+Borrowers are often also concerned about confidentiality and competitors purchasing debt in the secondary markets in order to benefit from the information covenants in favour of the syndicate banks.
 It is therefore not uncommon to see restrictions on transfers of participations to competitors of the borrower.

 -